 3. The Heron Kart

-In the realms of karting, you either pick a direct drive (no gearbox) or a shifter (gearbox) kart and that’s your lot.
+In the realms of karting, you either pick a direct drive (no gearbox) or a shifter (gearbox) kart and that’s (normally) your lot.
 You can’t modify the chassis to accommodate for the opposite, because of the different design required to fit a gearbox on an otherwise sparse chassis.
-The balance will be thrown off entirely.
+The balance would be thrown off entirely.

 CRG have broken that mold by producing the Heron, a lightweight Senior-level (age 15+) kart that can easily be switched between direct drive and shifter.
-This is due to how the chassis is balanced compared to others, and the smaller moly tubing giving it some lightweight leniency.
+This is due to how the chassis is balanced compared to others, and the smaller moly tubing gives it some lightweight leniency.

 Overall, it’s a good kart for beginners due to the more forgiving, flexible moly tubing compared to most adult karts out there.
 And the added flexibility means that the kart can grow with you as a driver!

-- 30mm moly tubing
+- 30 mm moly tubing

 - Can be set up as direct drive or shifter

-- 1050mm wheelbase
+- 1050 mm wheelbase

 - Hydraulic hybrid brake system